Starting Parallel Runs

 Note: Matching Parent and Subprocess Output

-The get call in the parent process must match the name of the fact used in the subprocess when retrieving output.
+The get call in the parent process must match the name of the data element used in the subprocess when retrieving output.

-• Example: If the subprocess fact is named status, the parent process should retrieve it using get the runs's status.
+• Example: If the subprocess data is named status, the parent process should retrieve it using get the runs's status.

 • Automatic Pluralization: If there are multiple runs, the system will automatically pluralize the output in the parent process (e.g., statuses).